quacksouls/lyf/doc/decide.md

 }
 ```

-Here, `condition` should be JavaScript code that evalutes to a boolean.
+Here, `condition` should be JavaScript code that evaluates to a boolean.
 You
 often find the condition to be an expression that compares one thing with
 another thing.
 If the condition evaluates to `true`, then you should insert code
 at the specified region to handle the true case.
 This region is the `if` block.